 Applications from Fresno County departments for discharge from accountability are administered by the division in accordance with the legal requirements of Government Code Section 25258.
 As permitted by Government Code Section 25259.5, the Board of Supervisors has authorized the Auditor-Controller/ Treasurer-Tax Collector to grant discharge from accountability.

-The Special Accounting Unit's primary responsibilities are to calculate countywide tax rates, maintain records on long-term bond indebtedness and process bond principal and interest payments for various entities; validate special district checks and process various check types via the County's financial system.
+The Special Accounting's primary responsibilities are to calculate countywide tax rates, maintain records on long-term bond indebtedness and process bond principal and interest payments for various entities; validate special district checks and process various check types via the County's financial system.

-The Special Accounting Unit is also charged with preparing the County-Wide Cost Allocation Plan.
+The Special Accounting Division is also charged with preparing the County-Wide Cost Allocation Plan.
 The "Cost Plan" is developed in accordance with Office of Management and Budget (OMB) A-87

-The Tax Collection Unit’s primary responsibilities are to collect secured and unsecured taxes for all County taxing agencies; ensure the integrity of both manual and automated accounting controls of the various tax rolls; provide information to the general public, governmental agencies and other county departments.
+The Tax Collection's primary responsibilities are to collect secured and unsecured taxes for all County taxing agencies; ensure the integrity of both manual and automated accounting controls of the various tax rolls; provide information to the general public, governmental agencies and other county departments.

 Tax Bill Mailing